sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 ### 2. Configure sensuctl

-You must configure sensuctl before it can connect to your Sensu cluster.
+You must configure sensuctl before it can connect to Sensu.
 Run the `configure` command to get started.

 {{< highlight shell >}}